Art

 How Many Headshots Do Actors Need?

-The first thing to note is that some actors only need one type of headshot; either a profile or portrait.
+The first thing to note is that some actors only need one type of headshot; either a profile or a portrait.

 Profile